 I want to do whatever I can to make it easier for others like me.
 This blog is an opportunity for me to do just that.
 I’m not a doctor…Just someone with a lifetime of experience that is willing to share a very personal journey in hopes that it may serve as a resource for someone else.
 It is a place for me to find a little peace and hopefully for others to take away some bit of information or comfort that may help in their journey.

 I’ve done my best to break down my diet and exercise findings for you.
 I’m obviously not a doctor and won’t begin to advise anyone on medication or diagnosis.
-However, I have no problem sharing my regimen and will throughout my posts.
+However, I have no problem sharing my regimen throughout my posts.
 I know I’m not alone in this journey and hope my posts provide that assurance for others.
 I look forward to your questions and comments as they will help me as well.